Federal Elections Modernization Act¶

 Each expansion provides opportunity for evaluation:

-After First FEMA Election: Assess initial expansion implementation, STAR voting rollout, multi-member district pilot adoption, voter response.
+After First FEMA Election: Assess initial expansion implementation, STAR voting rollout, multi-member district performance, algorithmically generated maps, voter response.

 After biennial increases: Evaluate constituent service improvements, infrastructure adequacy, operational adjustments.